neoclide/coc-tsserver/Readme.md

   - Enabled by options starts with `typescript.inlayHints` or `javascript.inlayHints`.

-Tsserver module first resolved from your local workspace.
-If it's not found, use tsserver from `tsserver.tsdk` configuration or use bundled tsserver with this extension.
+~Tsserver module first resolved from your local workspace.
+If it's not found, use tsserver from `tsserver.tsdk` configuration or use bundled tsserver with this extension.~

-**Important note:** from v2.0.0, tsserver module resolved first from global configuration `tsserver.tsdk` and use bundled module when not found, if `tsserver.useLocalTsdk` is enabled in workspace folder configuration, typescript module inside current workspace folder would be used when exists.

 ## Configuration options